 - What has been your historic dispute and refund rate?

 Once the test payment is processed and refunded, and the TI vendor account activated by Stripe, the Institution will be fully wired up and ready to operate on the platform.
 Any annual software fees are first charged after the account is wired up, and all subsequent payments are handled via ACH debit through this account.
-Please ask the CC admin specifically about which annual software fees apply for your institution.
+Please ask the Acadeum admin specifically about which annual software fees apply for your institution.

 Please see here for more details on how payments work in practice and the communications sent to schools around such payments.